Skip to main content

 }

-If you are only adding a missing mode or script for an existing pipeline and version, the registry entry may be enough.
+If you are only adding a missing mode or script for an existing pipeline and software stack, the registry entry may be enough.

 4. Add a User-Facing YAML Example